-I am the author of "The Royal School of Needlework - Essential Stitch Guide to Silk Shading" (it does what it says on the cover!) and signed copies are available to buy now from my shop.
-I was also lucky enough to be part of the team of embroiderers who worked the embroidery on the wedding dress of The Duchess of Cambridge in 2011."
+I am the author of "The Royal School of Needlework - Essential Stitch Guide to Silk Shading' (it does what it says on the cover!).
+I was also lucky enough to be part of the team of embroiderers who worked the embroidery on the wedding dress of The Duchess of Cambridge in 2011 and more recently I made the replica 105th Napoleonic standard for the Waterloo 200 commemorations, 2015 (read more about this in my blog!)."

 Finalist in the Bridging Arts British Sari Story competition, 2010